 In a time of ever-rising expectations and testing pressures in primary schools, developing the “whole child” remains of paramount importance at Yanwath.
 Through an emphasis on engaging pupils in their learning by making it real, we aim to harness their curiosity and produce confident young people who are ready to face the challenges of life and who have a love of learning.

-We have channeled this approach through two “drivers” that underpin all that we do in school: enterprise and communities with equality.
+We have channelled this approach through two “drivers” that underpin all that we do in school: enterprise and communities with equality.

 Enterprise education at Yanwath explicitly addresses the knowledge, skills and understanding that young children have already discovered are an essential part of taking charge of their own lives.
 If children are to become confident, resilient, independent and conscientious members of society, these skills need to be identified and developed as part of everyday education along with reading, writing and maths.
 The connection between primary school and the world of work is essential.
 Through this link, pupils “see the point” of learning as it is useful and real.